“[It’s nice to see] Judy Garland happy, healthy, relaxed and seemingly at peace with the world.” – Lloyd Shearer, 1963

 December 1, 1928: Judy and her sisters, “The Gumm Sisters,” as part of The Meglin Kiddies group, performed at the Los Angeles General Hospital Children’s Ward, Los Angeles, California.

-December 1, 1935: Judy took part in (or at least attended) the Will Rogers Memorial Fund “Show of Shows” at the Shrine Auditorium in Los Angeles, California.
+December 1, 1935: 13-year-old Judy took part in (or at least attended) the Will Rogers Memorial Fund “Show of Shows” at the Shrine Auditorium in Los Angeles, California.
 It’s unknown if Judy performed at this event and if she did, what she sang.
 In the photos, Judy is seen with Edithe Fellowes, Mickey Rooney, May Robson, Freddie Bartholomew, and Joe E. Brown.

-December 1, 1938: The Wizard of Oz filming continued with scenes in the Witch’s Castle, specifically the chase around the courtyard and inside the turrets including the famous melting of the Wicked Witch of the West.
-Check out that huge set!
+December 1, 1938: Filming continued on The Wizard of Oz with scenes shot on the Witch’s Castle sets, specifically the chase around the courtyard and inside the turrets including the famous melting of the Wicked Witch of the West.
+Check out that huge set

 December 1, 1942: Judy had rehearsals for Girl Crazy.
 Time called: 10 a.m.; dismissed: 4:45 p.m.
 These rehearsals were most likely for the “I Got Rhythm” number.

 December 1943: Judy made the cover of the December issue of the “Movieland” fan magazine.
 She was also featured in this article published in the December issues of “Photoplay.”